sanyuan0v0/fastapi_vue3_admin/README.en.md

 ## 📚 Project Introduction

-**Fastapi-Vue3-Admin** is a fully open-source rapid development platform that provides free usage.
-It combines modern, high-performance technology stacks to help developers quickly build high-quality backend systems.
+**Fastapi-Vue3-Admin** is a fully open-source modern rapid development platform designed to help developers efficiently build high-quality backend systems.
+The project integrates the high-performance backend framework FastAPI and the powerful ORM library SQLAlchemy, along with the frontend technology stack Vue3, Vite6, Ant Design Vue, and the mobile development framework UniApp and its component library uView-plus, providing developers with an out-of-the-box solution.
 The project directory structure is as follows:

 ```sh
 fastapi_vue_admin